Who can access your services?

 How do I make an appointment ?

-Contact our intake workers by calling reception on 9653 3250 or sending your details through our contact page.
+You can contact our intake workers by calling MCS reception on 9653 3250.

 What happens at intake?

-Any MCS service may have a waiting list at any given time.
+Any MCS program may have a waiting list at any given time.
 Intake workers will give you up-to-date information regarding waiting lists when you contact us.

 The length of time you will be on a waiting list varies depending on program demand and time of day.
 Gambler’s Help evening appointments are always in higher demand.
-It helps us to see you sooner if you give us several available times, for example lunchtimes or evenings.
+It helps us to see you sooner if you can give us a range of available times.

 What happens when I am on a waiting list?